UCSCLibrary/BulkMetadataEditor/README.md

   via the quick search field.
 - The change "Append text to existing metadata in the selected fields" appends text only if there is already a metadata.
-- A space is automatically added with the change "Append text to existing metadata in the selected fields".
 - The preview may fail when there is a lot of fields or changes to prepare.
-  Nevermind, the true process will work fine even with a huge number of items and fields, because it is done in the background, without the limit set by the server.
-Nevertheless, it’s recommended to avoid too large updates.
+  Never mind, the true process will work fine even with a huge number of items and fields, because it is done in the background, without the limit set by the server.
+Nevertheless, it's recommended to avoid too large updates.

 Warning